AlexanderBuzz/xrpl-php/docs/client.md

 ### Synchronous and Asynchronous requests

 XRPL_PHP supports both synchronous and asynchronous request flows.
+Under the hood it uses the [Guzzle HTTP Client](https://docs.guzzlephp.org/en/stable/) to send the requests.
+Synchronous requests are just wrapped asynchrous requests that conveniently fit into legacy PHP programming patterns.
+You can find more information about the differences between synchronous and asynchronous requests in PHP [here](https://www.php.net/manual/en/https://github.com/guzzle/promises).